chasebish/cwc_object_string/README.md

 # Standard Object and String implementations
 This repository is for [CS4500 Software Development](http://janvitek.org/events/NEU/4500/s20/index.html) and provides standard implementations for the class for both Object and String.
-It would be mutually beneficial to the class as a whole if we all adopted the same base APIs to be implemented.
+It would be mutually beneficial if the entire class adopted the same base APIs.

 If you would like to contribute/make changes, all is welcome